Preparing to buy a house? Call us for a complimentary mortgage consultation.

 The initial lower interest rate of ARMs can provide cost savings for homebuyers planning to sell their property before the fixed-rate period ends.
 However, you must carefully consider whether you could financially handle a higher interest rate and monthly payment.

 FHA loans, backed by the Federal Housing Administration, offer more relaxed credit and income requirements compared to conventional loans.
-This makes them an attractive option if you’re buying your first home or have less-than-perfect credit.
+This makes them an attractive option if you’re a first-time homebuyer or you have less-than-perfect credit.
 FHA loans also allow for lower down payments, making homeownership more accessible.

 VA loans are exclusively available to veterans, active-duty military members, certain members of the Reserve and National Guard, and their spouses.
-These loans provide competitive interest rates and do not require a down payment.
-Getting a Certificate of Eligibility (COE) is the first step to a VA loan.
+These loans provide competitive interest rates and don’t require a down payment.
+Getting a Certificate of Eligibility (COE) is the first step to getting a VA loan.

 USDA loans, provided by the U.S. Department of Agriculture, cater to low-income borrowers seeking to purchase a home in a rural area.
-These loans offer competitive interest rates and do not require a down payment, making homeownership more attainable for eligible individuals.
+These loans offer competitive interest rates and don’t require a down payment, making homeownership more attainable for eligible individuals.

 Jumbo loans are designed for properties that exceed the conforming loan limit.
 These loans are offered by private lenders and typically carry higher interest rates compared to conventional loans due to the increased risk associated with larger loan amounts.